Tag archive for: 800 years

 8:15–8:30 a.m.: Testimonial:

-Jean-François MATTEI, from the Academy of Medicine, former Minister of Health, former President of the French Red Cross9:10-10:00 a.m.: Reason and emotions in ethical debates,
+Jean-François MATTEI, of the French Academy of Medicine, former Minister of Health, former President of the French Red Cross9:10–10:00 a.m.: Reason and Emotion in Ethical Debates,

 10:25–11:05 a.m.: What’s special, what’s new in humanitarian medicine?

-Rony BRAUMAN, former President of Doctors Without Borders:11:05-11:45 a.m.: Is there a contradiction between access to medicines and market forces?
+Rony BRAUMAN, former President of Doctors Without Borders:11:05–11:45 a.m.: Is there a conflict between access to medicines and market forces?

 Medicine, People, and the Environment